nosan/embedded-cassandra/README.md

 ```

-For start `Embedded Cassandra` on the random ports it is possible use either `0` for port properties
+For start `Embedded Cassandra` on the random ports it is possible to use either `0` for port properties
  or `new ExecutableConfigBuilder().useRandomPorts().build()`  method.

 ### JUnit